Nymphaea dimorpha: Description

 This species exhibits two distinctive growth forms.
 The submerged growth form has very thin foliage with short petioles.
 The emergent form has floating leaves with longer petioles.

+Genomics

+In 2026, a telomere-to-telomere gap-free genome assembly of Nymphaea dimorpha was published.
+The study referred to the species by its former name, Nymphaea minuta, which is now treated as a synonym of Nymphaea dimorpha.
+The assembled genome spans approximately 382 Mb and is organized into 14 chromosomes.
+The assembly has a BUSCO completeness score of 97.2% and 21,860 protein-coding genes were predicted.
+The study also generated a transcriptome atlas covering 15 organs and developmental stages, providing genomic resources for the study of early-diverging flowering plants.

 Cytology

 The chromosome count is n = 14.
 The genome size is 449.88 Mb.

 Reproduction

 Generative reproduction

 Cleistogamy occurs in this species.
 It can produce flowers, which never open, but self-fertilise and never reach the water surface.

 Habitat

 It grows in pools of water among slowly flowing streams.
 The pools, which are darkened with organic material, are shaded by the canopy of tropical forest.

 Taxonomy

 Taxonomic history

 This species was first described as Nymphaea minuta K.C.Landon, R.A.Edwards & Nozaic in 2006.
 Later, it was discovered that this was a Nomen illegitimum, as the name was preoccupied by the French fossil waterlily Nymphaea minuta Saporta described in 1891.
 Therefore, the new name Nymphaea dimorpha I.M.Turner was chosen in 2014.